MeltwaterArchive/storyplayer/v2/modules/zeromq/index.md

 <div class="callout info" markdown="1">
 #### A New API For Storyplayer v2

-For Storyplayer v2, we've created a new ZeroMQ module which is much clearer to understand.
+For Storyplayer v2, we've created a new ZeroMQ module which is much clearer to understand, and much easier to use.
 We recommend that all new stories use the new ZeroMQ module.

 If you're looking for the original module from Storyplayer v1, this is now documented as the _[ZMQ module](../zmq/index.html)_.
 We've no plans to drop the original module.
 </div>